Salient Object Detection in the Deep Learning Era: An In-Depth Survey: Introduction

 \subsection{Our Contributions}

-Our contributions in this paper are summarized as follows: \begin{enumerate} \item \textbf{Systematic review of deep SOD models from various perspectives.} We categorize and summarize existing deep SOD models according to network architecture, level of supervision, learning paradigm, \etc. The proposed taxonomies aim to help researchers with deeper understanding of the key features of SOD in the deep learning era. \item \textbf{A novel attribute-based performance evaluation of deep SOD models.} We compile a hybrid benchmark and provide annotated attributes considering object categories, scene categories and challenge factors.
-Based on the dataset, we evaluate the performance of six popular SOD models, and discuss how these attributes affect different algorithms and the improvements brought by deep learning techniques. \item \textbf{Discussion regarding the influence of input perturbations.} We investigate the effects of various types of image perturbation on six representative SOD algorithms.
-The study is expected to provide informative suggestions regarding real-world applications where noises frequently appear. \item \textbf{The first known adversarial attack analysis on SOD models.} DNNs have been shown to be surprisingly vulnerable to visually imperceptible adversarial attacks for typical tasks such as recognition, though how such attacks affect SOD models remains unexplored.
-We provide the first study on this issue with carefully designed baseline attacks and evaluations, which could serve as baselines for future study of the robustness and transferability of deep SOD models. \item \textbf{Cross-dataset generalization study.} SOD datasets are often collected with certain bias~\cite{borji2015salient}, hence, we conduct a cross-dataset generalization study of existing SOD datasets with a representative baseline model. \item \textbf{Overview of open issues and future directions.} We thoroughly look over several essential issues for model design, dataset collection, and the relation of SOD with other topics, which shed light on potential directions for future research. \end{enumerate}

-These contributions altogether bring an exhaustive, up-to-date, and in-depth survey, and differentiate it from previous review papers significantly.
+Our contributions in this paper are summarized as follows: \begin{enumerate}[leftmargin=*] \item \textbf{A systematic review of deep SOD models from various perspectives.} We categorize and summarize existing deep SOD models according to network architecture, level of supervision, learning paradigm, \etc. The proposed taxonomies aim to help researchers {gain} a deeper understanding of the key features of deep SOD models. \item \textbf{An attribute-based performance evaluation of SOD models.} We compile a hybrid dataset and provide annotated attributes {for} object categories, scene categories, and challenging factors.
+By evaluating several representative SOD models on it, {we} uncover {the} strengths and weaknesses of deep and non-deep approaches, opening up promising directions for future efforts. \item \textbf{An analysis of the robustness of SOD models against general input perturbations.} To study the robustness of SOD models, we investigate the effects of various perturbations on {the} final performance of deep and non-deep SOD models.
+Some results are somewhat unexpected. \item \textbf{The first known adversarial attack analysis {for} SOD models.} We further examine {the} robustness of SOD models against intentionally designed perturbations, \ie, adversarial attacks.
+The specially designed attacks and evaluations can serve as baselines for {further studying} the robustness and transferability of deep SOD models. \item \textbf{Cross-dataset generalization study.} To analyze the generalization and difficulty of existing SOD datasets in-depth, we conduct a cross-dataset generalization study that quantitatively reveals the dataset bias. \item \textbf{Overview of open issues and future directions.} We thoroughly look over several essential issues (\ie, model design, dataset collection, \etc), {shedding} light on potential directions for future research. \end{enumerate} These contributions {together comprise} an exhaustive, up-to-date, and in-depth survey, and differentiate it from previous review papers significantly.